lagilfillan69/Audrino_Stepper_Motor_Driver/README.md

-I realizse that I spelled the name wrong :(
+I realized that I spelled the name wrong :(